How to pack your car for a holiday or road trip: top packing tips to maximise space and keep luggage safe

-You can plan every detail of your route and itinerary but there’s always a fear that you’ll still be standing on the driveway half an hour after you were due to leave trying to figure out how to fit that last piece of luggage into the car.
+When organising such trips there is plenty of preparation you can do - packing the right clothes, planning your itinerary and plotting every fuel stop and lunch location along your route - but there’s always a fear that you’ll still be standing on the driveway half an hour after you were due to leave trying to figure out how to fit that last piece of luggage into the car.

-Of course, you could just cram stuff in any old way, slam the boot and hope for the best but taking a little time and care can save stress in the long run, so here are our top tips on car packing.
+Of course, you could just cram stuff in any old way, slam the boot and hope for the best but taking a little time and care can save stress in the long run, and ensure nothing gets damaged or left behind in the process.

 Proper planning prevents poor packing